Heritage BIM on the Move

 Point Cloud Management Strategies in Cultural Heritage Documentation

-Building information modelling (BIM) is becoming a useful approach in the documentation and enhancement of historical structures in a system termed 'historical BIM' (HBIM).
+In a system termed 'historical BIM', building information modelling (BIM) is becoming a useful approach in the documentation and enhancement of historical structures.
 It is not easy to convert point clouds into a 3D model since the buildings concerned often have very irregular geometry.
 Therefore, more semi-automatic parameterisation tools are needed.
 Portable, user-navigable HBIM databases offer interesting potential to broaden the use of cultural heritage information, as this article shows.

 Historical building information modelling (HBIM) can be defined as a semantic-aware database of historical buildings, in which the geometric model is connected to descriptive multi-source information.
 Historical buildings are usually examples of stratified artefacts with non-regular and complex geometry, unlike modern constructions which commonly have regular geometry.
 Reality-based spatial data from advanced geomatics 3D modelling techniques can provide an accurate reproduction of those buildings, with all the information connected, although the heterogeneous characterising shapes are a big challenge when modelling the geometry.
 Most of the time these shapes have to be remodelled manually, since effective automatic recognition is not yet sufficiently developed.
 The aims, structure and scale – and thus the expected level of detail of the model – greatly influence the approach to data acquisition (sensors, accuracy) as well as data processing.